Needles Lighthouse: Present day

 Today the main lamp is a 1500W bulb; the fixed optic with its coloured sectors remains in use as of 2019.
 Due to the condition of the chalk strata on which the lighthouse was built, in April 2010 a £500,000 underpinning project was announced, designed to stop the lighthouse falling into the sea.
 Over a 12-week period from early June, civil marine contractors Nuttall John Martin excavated a trench around the base of the lighthouse, to install a ring of stabilising posts, reinforced with concrete.
+Upgrade works took place in 2023, during which redundant equipment was removed; in May of that year the range of the light was reduced.